Skip to content

 To Pass data from Home page to About page we will need to import NavParams class.
 Since, I am using Ionic CLI to generate pages, class NavParams will already be imported in the about page.

-2import { IonicPage, NavController, NavParams } from 'ionic-angular';
+import { IonicPage, NavController, NavParams } from "ionic-angular";

 Display Fetched Data